Thinkmill-learning-paths/testing/step2/README.md

 **Bonus01:** Try to refactor your test using [describe](https://jestjs.io/docs/en/api#describename-fn), create and array with `allowedPasswords` and `disallowedPasswords` and add more tests.

-**Bonus02:** Impletement an algorithm to solve the [FizzBuzz](FizzBuzz.md) problem and write unit tests for your solution.
+**Bonus02:** Impletement an algorithm to solve the [FizzBuzz](./fizz-buzz) problem and write unit tests for your solution.

 #### Step 03 - Testing Functions with Side Effects

-Go to the [Thumb War folder](./thumb-war) and create unit tests for the fucntion and try to use [Mock Functions](https://jestjs.io/docs/en/mock-function-api#mockfnmockcalls) and [spyOn](https://jestjs.io/docs/en/jest-object#jestspyonobject-methodname).
+A thumb war is a game played by two players in which the thumbs are used to simulate fighting.
+Check out the implementation in JavaScript for this game at the [Thumb War folder](./thumb-war) and create unit tests.

+💡 Hint: Have a look at [Mock Functions](https://jestjs.io/docs/en/mock-function-api#mockfnmockcalls) and [spyOn](https://jestjs.io/docs/en/jest-object#jestspyonobject-methodname).

-**Bonus02:** Impletement an algorithm that saves a file to the system using node and write unit tests for your solution.
+**Bonus02:** Create unit tests for an algorithm that clean profanity words from any text file and saves as a new and clean file to the system using node.
+Go to [Swear Words](./swear-words)

 #### Step 04 - Testing Functions in a Composition